2036 14th Avenue,

 This was the second movie theatre to grace the streets of Vero Beach.
 It is also one of the few remaining buildings left in the original downtown.
 By 1953 the Florida Theatre was operated by the Talgar Theatre Company chain.
 By 1968 it was operated by Kent Theatres Inc.

 It was added to the National Historic Register in 1992.
-It now functions as a live performance center.
+It functioned as a live performance center.
+By 2023 the building had been gutted and was used for storage.
+Other parts of the building contain retail use and office space.

 Just login to your account and subscribe to this theater.